vinfreecs/genga/docs/Run.rst

 - :literal:`-Msun`: Solar Mass (default = 1.0 :math:`M_\odot`)

-Alternative to the console optoins, a parameter file called :literal:`paramKE.dat` can be used.
+Alternative to the console options, a parameter file called :literal:`paramKE.dat` can be used.
 This file contains the following arguments:

 - :literal:`Output name`: name of the files
 - :literal:`-tmin`: starting time step, (used for FormatT = 0, FormatP = 1).